iWIDGET - End of Year Two meeting in Athens

 Our day concluded with dinner at Strofi – with its stunning view of the Acropolis.
 We all enjoyed the Greek cuisine (and wine) before retiring for the evening.

-Day 2 of the meeting involved meeting with some of the volunteers involved in the Athens case study.
+On day 2 we met with some of the volunteers involved in the Athens case study.
 Volunteers provided suggestions on possible improvements to the iWIDGET system, and their ideas on how to engage consumers and encourage them to be active participants in the study.

 Overall, the meeting was a success.
 A big thank-you has to go to our partners in Athens for their hospitality!